fragglet/bahstun.gov/guides/03-contributing-to-boston.gov.md

 ### Contributing to development

-This section will help you get started contributing to the development of Boston.gov.
+This section will help you get started contributing to the development of Bahstun.gov.
 To get started, you'll need to get a development environment up and running.

 Our process resembles a [Gitflow Workflow](https://www.atlassian.com/git/workflows#!workflow-gitflow) with the follow specifics -